Skip to main content

 Do you only handle disputes tied to commercial property?

-No — the practice covers both commercial and residential real estate disputes.
-The focus is matters where the property is tied to ownership structure, brokerage, leasing, construction, financing, or ongoing operations.
+No. I handle both commercial and residential real estate disputes.
+The focus is matters where the property is tied to ownership structure, brokerage, leasing, construction, financing, or ongoing operations — where the legal question and the business question are really the same question.

 Can you step in after a demand letter or suit has already been filed?